distribution/distribution/README.md

 # Distribution

-The Docker toolset to pack, ship, store, and deliver content.
+The toolset to pack, ship, store, and deliver content.

 This repository's main product is the Open Source Docker Registry implementation for storing and distributing Docker and OCI images using the